lddurbin/data-eng-project2/README.md

 Don't bother setting a password when it asks.

-Finally, we can run our Terraform script.
+Finally, we can run our Terraform script, so `cd` into the terraform directory to proceed.

 First we'll need to download the privoders defined in our configuration:

 `terraform init`